Announcements

 • Creating hope in the darkest times

-• Forms and structures to help and empower you through the dayAs a result of participating in the group, you will be better equipped to care for yourself whether you have PD or are the partner/helper.
+As a result of participating in the group, you will be better equipped to care for yourself whether you have PD or are the partner/helper.

 The group is sponsored by the Santa Fe PD Action Group and the Memory Care Alliance, therefore free of charge to participants.
 It is facilitated by Eileen Joyce, Hudson Institute Certified Coach and Certified Grief Recovery Specialist.

-- Senior Day at the Legislatureby Bob
+• Senior Day at the Legislature

 New Mexico Aging Services is delighted to welcome you to Senior Day at the Legislature.
 Join everyone on January 27, 2025, at the New Mexico State Capitol for a day devoted to honoring the strength, contributions, and value of New Mexico’s aging community, their caregivers, and dedicated advocates.